 Godparents have a very special role in Baptism and in the faith journey of the child and the parents.
 Godparents help the parents so that the child will come to profess the Faith and live by the teachings of the Church.

 There are certain requirements to act as a godparent.
+Godparents need to be practicing Catholics in their parish.
+If the godparent does not belong to Holy Name of Mary Parish they will need to provide a letter of recommendation from their parish priest.
 Parents should inquire at the Parish Office regarding these requirements prior to asking any individual to assume this important spiritual role.

 What will Happen at the Celebration?